RobinRamdin13/linkedin_job_search/README.md

 The output from the code will display a Pandas DataFrame which contains the best suited jobs in descending order as well as the link for a direct job application (if provided from LinkedIn)

+### Running the Code
+#### Creating Virtual Environment
+To create the virtual environment run the following code in your terminal, you can rename `env` to any name you want for your virtual environment.`python -m venv env`.

+In the event the virtual environment has not yet been activate, you need to run the following command: `env\Scripts\activate.bat`.
+This might defer based on which machine you're using, I was using Visual Studio Code on a Windows and the command prompt as terminal.

+#### Install all the dependencies
+After creating the virtual environment, run the following command, this will download all the required libraries required to replicate the code. `python pip install -r requirements.txt`

+#### Executing main.py
+To run the main file run the following command within your terminal `python main.py`.

 ### ScrappingDog APIs
 We are using the ScrappingDog free API to LinkedIn to extract the data without being blocked.
 While the number of credits in the free account is sufficient for a rapid development such as this.
 For scaling and further usage a premium plan will be required.
 Due to the limit on the total number of API calls, I have restricted to job extraction to 15 positions during development.
 For more information on ScrappingDog visit [here](https://www.scrapingdog.com/).